RobSullivan/mars-rover/README.md

 `Surface` - a container that defines the boundaries for the robots to move around in.
 `Gps` - the gps has the logic for moving about the surface.
-`Step` - a container of coordinates, direction and orientation
+`Step` - a container of coordinates, direction and orientation `Robot` - the rover.
+It has a gps.
 ## Assumptions